dciccale/grunt-processhtml/README.md

 <!doctype html>
 <!-- notice that no special comment is used here, as process is true.
-if you don't mind having <%= title %> as the title of your app when not being processed, is a perfectly valid title string -->
+if you don't mind having <%= title %> as the title of your app when not being processed; is a perfectly valid title string -->
 <title><%= title %></title>

 <!-- build:css style.min.css -->